proxmox/proxmox-backup/docs/tape-backup.rst

  Tepe Encryption Key Password: ***********

 If the password is correct, the key will get imported to the database.
-Further restore job automatically use any availbale key.
+Further restore jobs automatically use any availbale key.

 Tape Cleaning